-Employer (State) Contributions: The employer contributes sixteen percent of monthly salary.
+Employer (State) Contributions: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members.
 In addition, to the extent member and employer statutory contributions are insufficient to meet the full actuarial required contribution, the remainder is paid by the State as an additional contribution.

-Amount of contributions recognized by the pension plan from the employer during the reporting period (only the total amounts recognized as additions to the plan's fiduciary net position are reflected here): For the fiscal year ending June 30, 2016 the plan received \$4,365,651 in member contributions and total state contributions of \$7,053,408.
+Amount of contributions recognized by the pension plan from the employer during the reporting period (only the total amounts recognized as additions to the plan's fiduciary net position are reflected here): For the fiscal year ending June 30, 2017 the plan received \$4,500,952 in member contributions and total state contributions of \$7,053,110.